1 to 3 DPO Symptoms: What to Expect and When to Test

 What Happens to Your Body at 1-3 DPO?

 At 1 to 3 DPO, you are beginning the journey known as the “two-week wait” (TWW).
-This refers to the approximately two weeks it takes for the pregnancy hormone hCG to rise high enough to become detectable on a home pregnancy test.
+This refers to the approximately two weeks it takes for the pregnancy hormone hCG to rise high enough to become detectable on a home urine pregnancy test.
 For the most accurate results, it’s not recommended to take a pregnancy test until the first day of your missed period.

 If you are pregnant, you may or may not experience symptoms at 1 to 3 DPO.
 If you aren’t pregnant, you could still also experience some early premenstrual symptoms around this time that are very similar to the symptoms of early pregnancy.
 Because many of these symptoms are the same, it can be confusing to tell whether you are pregnant or not this early in the game.
 If you are pregnant, you might find that these symptoms become more intense after implantation.
 This usually happens no earlier than 6 DPO and as late as 12 days DPO (8-10 DPO on average).

 You might get tired of not knowing and feel tempted to test early.
 However, as frustrating as it can be to wait, make sure you stick out the entire TWW before taking a pregnancy test.
 Taking a pregnancy test too early can cause false-positive or false-negative results.

-If you’re itching to take action, instead of taking a pregnancy test, you may want to consider tracking your hormonal changes with the Mira digital fertility tracker.
-Mira can help you identify rising levels of estrogen and progesterone after implantation to give you some idea of whether or not you are pregnant.
-You can continue to track with Mira until you are able to take a pregnancy test after the TWW is up — and, if you are not pregnant this cycle, you can also use Mira to more accurately pinpoint your ovulation to get pregnant during your next cycle.
+If you’re itching to take action, instead of taking a pregnancy test, you may want to consider tracking your hormonal changes with the Mira fertility monitor.
+Mira can help you identify levels of E3G and PdG after implantation.
+You can continue to track with Mira until you are able to take a pregnancy test after the TWW is up — and, if you are not pregnant this cycle, you can also use Mira to accurately pinpoint your ovulation to get pregnant during your next cycle.

 What Pregnancy Symptoms Should You Be Feeling 1-3 Days Past Ovulation?